fmoessbauer/drace/README.md

 }
 ```

-To clone all submodules of this repository, issue the following command inside the drace directory:
+To clone all submodules of this repository, issue the following commands inside the drace directory:

 ```
+git submodule init
 git submodule update --recursive
 ```